Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

 The rapid advancement of artificial intelligence (AI) has reshaped histopathology imaging analysis, enabling quantitative, scalable, and reproducible assessment of complex tissue structures~\citep{SALTZ2018181, corredor2019spatialb, wang2019convpath, sobhani2022spatiala, wang2022spatialc}.
 Deep learning–based segmentation methods now delineate millions of individual cells from H\&E–stained slides and automatically predict phenotypic or morphological labels that previously required manual pathologist annotation~\citep{wang2019convpath}.
+Importantly, these advances primarily operate at the image segmentation and cell classification stage.
+Once segmentation is completed, downstream analysis of cellular spatial organization and cell–cell interactions relies on statistical and mathematical modeling of the resulting point pattern data rather than deep learning models themselves.
 As a result, characterizing cellular spatial organization and cell–cell interactions has become a central objective in modern computational pathology, though it remains challenging due to the inherent complexity and heterogeneity of tissue architecture.
-These AI-driven advances enable a shift from subjective, qualitative inspection to rigorous quantitative tissue modeling, allowing researchers to extract biologically and clinically meaningful imaging biomarkers and features.
+This shift highlights a critical methodological gap between AI-driven image segmentation and statistically principled spatial analysis that remains accessible to end users.